Skip to Content

 It's best to snorkel on Florence Bay on high tide, as it'll be easier to walk out to the reef.

-Snorkeling on Magnetic Island
+Snorkeling on magnetic island

 Find the Secret Secluded Beach